Aubenas-les-Alpes

 The commune has been awarded two flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

-Aubenas-les-Alpes lies in the Regional Natural Park of Luberon and in the Geological Reserve of Luberon some 18 km north-west of Manosque and 20 km west of La Brillanne.
+Aubenas-les-Alpes lies in the Regional Natural Park of Luberon and the Geological Reserve of Luberon some 18 km north-west of Manosque and 20 km west of La Brillanne.
 The village is at an altitude of 650m above sea level.
 Access to the commune is by road D555 which branches off the D5 some 4 km north of Saint-Michel-l'Observatoire and goes west by a circuitous route to the village.
 There are also other country roads to access the commune.
 Apart from the village there is the hamlet of Le Paraire in the north.
 The commune is mixed farmland and forest.

 The Largue river forms the eastern border of the commune as it flows south to eventually join the Durance east of Manosque.
 Many tributaries rise in the commune and flow east to join the Largue including the Ravin d'Aiguebelle and the Riou.